 Do you have a culturally different client who is Hispanic?
 Have you considered the Hispanic cultural values in your counseling techniques?
 What are the ethical implications of imposing counseling approaches with an American value system on a Hispanic client?

-On this track we have discussed Luisa’s case and the effect the Hispanic value system had on her family’s counseling experience.
+In this section, we have discussed Luisa’s case and the effect the Hispanic value system had on her family’s counseling experience.

 Ethics CEU QUESTION 6

-What were the two main conflicts in Luisa’s case?
+What were the main conflicts in Luisa’s case?

 To select and enter your answer go to .